-Some of central Kenya’s wildest and most picturesque sceneries can be found at the Great Rift Valley.
+The Great Rift Valley harbours some of central Kenya’s wildest and most picturesque scenery.
 There are exceptional lakes, twisting roads, majestic mountains, and diverse wildlife.
 Here are some of the top places you must see while visiting the Great Rift Valley:

-Lake Baringo is a peaceful and beautiful oasis, which boasts 470 species of birds.
-According to the sun’s position and the state of the sky, the lake showcases a range of colors from coral to purple.
+Lake Baringo is a peaceful and beautiful oasis that boasts 470 species of birds.
+According to the sun’s position and the state of the sky, the lake showcases a range of colours, from coral to purple.

-Lake Bogoria has saline and alkaline water and has become a favored feeding ground for a number of lesser flamingos.
-From the lakeshore, animals such as greater kudu, hyena, buffalo, impala, zebra, Grant’s gazelle, and more can be easily spotted.
+Lake Bogoria has saline and alkaline water and has become a favourite feeding ground for a number of lesser flamingos.
+One can easily spot animals such as greater kudu, hyena, buffalo, impala, zebra, Grant’s gazelle, and more from the lakeshore.

-Lake Elmenteita is a shallow soda lake and offers various off-beaten destinations.
-The lake is surrounded by the broken caldera walls of extinct volcanoes that resemble a human figure.
-In East Africa, Elmenteita is the only breeding ground for the great white pelican which nests on a few rock islands of the lake.
+Lake Elmenteita is a shallow soda lake and offers various off-the-beaten-track destinations.
+The broken caldera walls of extinct volcanoes, resembling a human figure, surround the lake.
+In East Africa, Elmenteita is the only breeding ground for the great white pelican, which nests on a few rock islands in the lake.

-Lake Naivasha is one of the freshwater lakes in the Rift.
-It is a picturesque lake, standing still at the backdrop of a mountain while islands of papyrus float on its water.
-It boasts un-spoilt savanna and plenty of local wildlife.
-Hippos, giraffes, waterbucks, and zebras are the most frequent visitors of Lake Nakuru.
+Lake Naivasha is one of the freshwater lakes in the Rift Valley.
+It is a picturesque lake, standing still against the backdrop of a mountain while islands of papyrus float on its water.
+It boasts unspoiled savanna and plenty of local wildlife.
+Hippos, giraffes, waterbucks, and zebras are the most frequent visitors to Lake Nakuru.

 Lake Nakuru National Park

 Lake Nakuru National Park is one of the main attractions for massive flocks of lesser and greater flamingos.
-These pink birds thrive on Lake Nakuru’s algae-rich and alkaline waters.
-Aside from various bird species, animals such as endangered rhinos, Rothschild giraffe, lion, leopard, hyena, and others can be observed.
+These pink birds thrive in Lake Nakuru’s algae-rich and alkaline waters.
+Aside from various bird species, you can also observe animals such as endangered rhinos, Rothschild giraffes, lions, leopards, hyenas, and others.

 Hell’s Gate National Park

-The Hell’s Gate National Park is named after its intense geothermal activities within its boundaries.
-It boasts spectacular vistas of the valley including towering cliffs, gorges, scrub-clad volcanoes, and geothermal steam.
+The intense geothermal activities within its boundaries give Hell’s Gate National Park its name.
+It boasts spectacular vistas of the valley, including towering cliffs, gorges, scrub-clad volcanoes, and geothermal steam.
 The most common animals frequenting Hell’s Gate National Park are African buffalo, zebra, Thompson’s gazelle, and more.

 The Great Rift Valley remains a complicated system but an interesting geological wonder.
-Just like any other marvel, the Great Rift Valley should be on top of the list while visiting Kenya.
+Just like any other marvel, the Great Rift Valley should be at the top of your list while visiting Kenya.